JaysonBucket/Copilot-Chat-Safe-AI-Learning-Path/README.md

 German: coming soon

 Version history
-v1.0 - removed Copilot Notebooks as it is payd license functionality
+v1.0 - removed Copilot Notebooks as it is paid license functionality

 - working on v1.0 as well as a German version